Depression Counselling In Vancouver

 Which form of therapy is most effective for major depression?

 Historically cognitive behavioural therapies (like CBT, CT, CPT) were popularized for treating major depression, depression and other mental health challenges.
 In the last few decades, many other reputable and evidence-based therapies have become quite successful and effective in treating depression and other mental health challenges.
-For instance, some of the interpersonal therapies that I practice, like accelerated experiential dynamic psychotherapy (AEDP), have found great results in helping and relieving depressive moods.
+For instance, some of the interpersonal therapies that we practice, like accelerated experiential dynamic psychotherapy (AEDP) and internal family systems (IFS), have found great results in helping and relieving depressive moods.

 Does depression counselling really help?